txhammer68/docs/index.md

 ![System Menu](images/system-menu.png)

 ## Web Apps
-* Create web app shortcuts for your favorite web apps, spotify,gmail,google maps,etc...
+* Create web app shortcuts for your favorite web apps, spotify,netflix,gmail,etc...
 * Using chrome or firefox and xprop to determine window class info
+* Cleaner look  - no toolbars or url location
 * create a desktop entry in $HOME/.local/share/applications/
 * to have it use its own icon instead of the web browser icon use xprop to determine window class
 * run the desktop entry created and then in in terminal run xprop and click the window title